SuperOfficeDocs/superoffice-docs/docs/en/diary/learn/invitation/index.md

 To allocate time for a meeting with one or more associates, use the **View** tab in the Diary screen.
 Here you can open your associates' diaries to see when they are available for a meeting.
 In addition, you can select to view resources such as conference rooms, to see when those are free and set up a joint reservation for everyone from within your own diary.

-Follow-ups with associates are set up by linking them as participants to the follow-up.
+Follow-ups with associates are set up by linking them as attendees to the follow-up.

 When we save the meeting, an invitation is added to the person we invited and will be shown in the diary of the person on the appropriate date and time. **This only happens if the invited person also is an associate.** You may invite persons belonging to other contacts as well, these will not have a diary where the meeting is shown.
 Instead, the follow-up is shown in the activity archive of their contact.